-By Max Murdoch.
-Last Updated 31st May 2022.
+By Jo Anderson.
+Last Updated 20th November 2022.
 Tennis elbow is a soft tissue injury, which involves pain and weakness in the elbow.
-You can experience tennis elbow from a car accident if the impact causes blunt force trauma.
+You can experience tennis elbow injury from a car accident if the impact causes blunt force trauma.
 If the car accident was not your fault, you might be eligible to claim compensation for your injuries.

 In this guide, we will explain how to claim compensation for a tennis elbow injury.
 And we can help you to estimate how much compensation you could get for an elbow injury.